patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 # Intro to Xamarin Test Cloud Commands

-//This guide is an introduction the commands you will use and see with Xamarin Test Cloud.
+This guide is an introduction the commands you will use and see with Xamarin Test Cloud.
-//The framework we will be exploring is called UITest -- written in the language of C#
+The framework we will be exploring is called UITest -- written in the language of C#

-//You will see these commands in both Xamarin Test Recorder and in the REPL
+You will see these commands in both Xamarin Test Recorder and in the REPL

-//This guide is meant as an explaination at first but then a cheat sheet that you can refer back to.
+This guide is meant as an explaination at first but then a cheat sheet that you can refer back to.
-//We will discuss the most commonly used commands
+We will discuss the most commonly used commands

 <ul>Common Commands Seen in Test Recorder:
 <li>app.Tap();<li>
 <li>app.DismissKeyboard ();</li>
-<li>app.Screenshot ("User enters phone number");</li>
 <li>app.EnterText (x => x.Id ("edit_phone"), "5555555555");</li>
 <li>app.ScrollDownTo ("CREATE", "linear_item");</li>
+<li>app.Screenshot ("User enters phone number");</li>
+<li>app.PressEnter();
+<li>app.WaitForElement("button2");
 </ul>